 Anyway, I do love eggs.
 And for the ten years I kept backyard chickens, I took full advantage of those amazing fresh eggs.
 There is truly nothing better to me.
 Go out to the nesting box, pull a fresh (still warm) egg, rinse it off, crack it into the skillet and a minute later, done.
 (Not only are fresh eggs hard to peel for deviled eggs, they cook extremely quickly.)

 I get comments and DMs whenever I post a fried egg pic, so I thought I’d write up my technique.

 Right now, I think we could all use as many distractions (and kid projects for you parents!) so get some eggs and practice your frying.
 When we were kids, my mom called these “dip in eggs,” so you should have some bread to toast, too.
 Top the toast with soft butter and dip into these eggs.

 Freshly ground pepper

 Non-stick frying pan

-Small pitcher or measuring cup with spout
+Small pitcher or liquid measuring cup with spout

 Transfer eggs to a plate and add sea salt and freshly ground pepper.
 Add fresh herbs if you wanna be fancy, like thyme, parsley or tarragon.
 I like these because their flavors go well with eggs and their leaves are soft.